GoogleCloudPlatform/cloud-ids-demo/README.md

 ```
-This is not an officially supported Google product
+This is not an officially supported Google product.
-This code creates PoC demo environment for Cloud IDS
-This demo code is not built for production workload
+This code creates PoC demo environment for Cloud IDS.
+This demo code is not built for production workload.
 ```